 When traveling with a neurodiverse child or individual, It's essential to plan ahead and be ready with some useful tools along the way.
-Caregivers can help make the trip as enjoyable as possible for the whole family by creating and using a travel "tool kit" to ease planning and preparation, and support the sensory needs of neurodiverse children throughout the trip.
-Clinicians with the Duke Center for Autism and Brain Development, Tara Chandrasekhar, MD, Rachel Aiello, PhD, Marika Coffman, PhD, and Carla Wall, MS, are developing and gathering resources for this Holiday Travel Toolkit with information, tips, and samples to help you meet your family's needs.
+Caregivers can help make the trip as enjoyable as possible for the whole family by creating and using a travel "tool kit" to ease planning and preparation, and support the sensory needs of neurodiverse children.
+Duke Center for Autism and Brain Development Clinicians Tara Chandrasekhar, MD, Rachel Aiello, PhD, Marika Coffman, PhD, and Carla Wall, PhD, have created our Duke Center for Autism Travel Toolkit to help.
+It includes planning information, tips, and samples to help you meet your family's needs.

 What's in our Travel Toolkit?